PoisotLab/ms_metaweb_transfer/README.md

 \sqrt{\mathbf{\Sigma}}\mathbf{V}'$ -- using the full rank of $\mathbf{A}$,
 $\mathscr{L}\mathscr{R} = \mathbf{A}$, and using any smaller rank results in
 $\mathscr{L}\mathscr{R} \approx \mathbf{A}$.
 Using a rank of 1 for the t-SVD provides a first-order approximation of the network.
-One advantage of using a RDPG rather than a SVD is that the number of components to estimate decreases;
+One advantage of using an RDPG rather than an SVD is that the number of components to estimate decreases;
 notably, one does not have to estimate the singular values of the SVD.
 Furthermore, the two subspaces can be directly multiplied to yield a network.

 ![Left: representation of the scree plot of the singular values from the t-SVD on